Engin-Boot/capture-behavior-of-a-visit-counter-sreemoyeemukherjee/needs-facilities.md

 Scenario: Alert when seating capacity is full

-  Given each seating capacity is monitored
+  Given each seating capacity is being monitored constantly in real-time
   When the capacity is full
   Then display an alert message at the entrance gate stating "Seating capacity is full"